String theory in twistor space and minimal tension holography: Non-linearly realised supersymmetry

 Whilst this conjecture is new to the twistor literature, it is not entirely new in the context of tensionless holography.
 Indeed, the idea that the $k=1$ string could be expressed in terms of an $\mathcal{N} = 2$ string also appeared in \cite{Gaberdiel:2021qbb,Gaberdiel:2021jrv}.
-In that case, the $k=1$ ghost content was observed to naturally describe the ghosts associated to a topologically twisted $\mathcal{N} = 2$ algebra, although an understanding of where this $\mathcal{N} = 2$ came from was not given.
+In that case, the $k=1$ ghost content was observed to naturally describe the ghosts associated to a topologically twisted $\mathcal{N} = 2$ algebra, although the details of where this $\mathcal{N} = 2$ came from were not given.
 This conjecture marries up nicely with the degree of freedom counting in the $k=1$ string.
-The associated ghost sector would be $c=0$, with four bosonic and four fermionic degrees of freedom being removed by the constraints.
+The associated ghost sector would have central charge $c=0$, with four bosonic and four fermionic degrees of freedom being removed by the constraints.
 This leaves the topologically twisted $T^4$ as the only physical degrees of freedom, combined with an essentially topological theory on $AdS_3 \times S^3$ \cite{Eberhardt:2018ouy}.
-Our PBGS arguments provide further evidence for this claim, as well as machinery for how one could derive this action in principle (see \S\ref{sec:twistor_kappa} for a further discussion of this).
+Our PBGS arguments provide further evidence for this claim, as well as machinery for how one could derive this action in principle (see \S\ref{sec:discussion} for a further discussion of this).

-To further support the nature of our claim, we should highlight the analogous story in the four dimensional hybrid formalism \cite{Berkovits:1994wr,Berkovits:1996bf} (see also \cite{Demulder:2023bux}), where a four dimensional GS superstring was constructed, combined with a Calabi-Yau compactification.
-Unlike the six dimensional hybrid formalism, all of the spacetime supersymmetries are already manifestly realised in the sigma model and one finds that there is a gauged $\mathcal{N} = 2$ superconformal algebra on the worldsheet.
-Upon transforming to twistor variables, it is also observed that the $GL(1)$ part of the constraint algebra precisely generates the scaling of the twistor variables, as we hope to be the case for our string theory on minitwistor space.\\
+To further support the nature of our claim, we should highlight the analogous story in the four-dimensional hybrid formalism \cite{Berkovits:1994wr,Berkovits:1996bf} (see also \cite{Demulder:2023bux}), where a four-dimensional GS superstring was constructed, combined with a Calabi-Yau compactification.
+Unlike the six-dimensional hybrid formalism, all of the spacetime supersymmetries are already manifestly realised in the sigma model and one finds that there is a gauged $\mathcal{N} = 2$ superconformal algebra on the worldsheet.
+Upon transforming to twistor variables, it is also observed that the $GL(1)$ part of the constraint algebra precisely generates the scaling of the twistor variables.\\